Last updated: 08/06/2022

 This Privacy Notice covers all platforms through which we offer travel-related services, this includes our Website, our app and where you interact with us on social media such as Facebook (in which case you should also refer to those social media sites' privacy notices).

 The data controller of the personal data referred to in this Privacy Notice is On The Beach Limited, a limited liability company with registered company number 03162982.

 All references in this Privacy Notice: to our "Website" refer to the website at www.onthebeach.co.uk, to "we", "us" and "our" refer to On The Beach Limited; and to "you" and "your" are to you, the user.

 When you book a holiday with us, you will be required to provide us with certain information, including your name, address, e-mail address and phone number and payment information.

-If you fill in a booking form but don’t actually complete the booking, we will use your information (which we will have collected using cookies) to check in with you as to whether you need any assistance and whether you would like to complete your booking.
+If you fill in a booking form but don’t actually complete the booking, we will use your information to check in with you as to whether you need any assistance and whether you would like to complete your booking.
 For more information about how we do this (and how to prevent this if you wish to do so), please see our Cookie Statement.

 There are also other instances when you’ll provide us with information, for example if you sign up for alerts and/or updates, register to use our Website or App, enter one of our competitions or complete a survey.

 The personal data we collect may include:

 If you are travelling with others or booking a holiday for someone else, you will need to give us personal data about them when making the booking, for example their name and age.
 It is your responsibility to ensure that anyone who you have provided personal data about is aware and happy that you have done so and is aware of how we use and process their information.

 When you visit our Website, even if you don’t make a booking, we will automatically collect certain information such as your IP address, the date and time you accessed the Website, the hardware, software or internet browser you use and information about your visit, including pages you viewed and interaction information.